Sergio Martínez (boxer): Martínez vs. Cotto

 After a series of setbacks including further surgeries on his knees, Martínez fought again over a year after the Murray fight, losing his WBC, The Ring and lineal middleweight titles to three-division former world champion Miguel Cotto on 7 June 2014, at Madison Square Garden in New York City.
 It was evident straight away that Martinez's legs were not there, even with knee braces on and clearly visible, Cotto knocked Martínez down three times in the first round.
 After the first round however, he began to make the fight competitive with Cotto.
 He continued to fight back until round nine when Martínez went down once again.
 Following the ninth round, trainer Pablo Sarmiento decided to call off the fight prior to the tenth round while still in the corner, against the urging of Martínez.
 According to reports, Sarmiento told Martínez "Champion, your knees are not responding.
 Sergio, look at me ...
 I'm gonna stop this one.
 Sergio, you are the best for me.
 You'll always be the best champion, Sergio."

 Following the bout, Martínez stated that he wanted to continue his boxing career, and expressed his desire to fight against Manny Pacquiao and Floyd Mayweather Jr. However, on 13 June 2015, Martínez announced his retirement from boxing at the age of 40, stating that both aging and knee injuries were the causes for his decision.
 Since 2020, Martinez has had a succession of comeback fights and is currently ranked in the top 10 at age 47.

 Personal life

 Martinez still resides in Madrid, Spain.
 He is divorced and once dated sports commentator Silvana Carsetti.

 Activism

 Martinez has been presented with an award for helping bullied children.
-He has also championed the cause of domestic violence against women.
+He has also championed the cause of stopping domestic violence against women.
 He attended a news conference to support legislation involving the Violence Against Women Act.
 Martinez was quoted as saying: "With domestic violence, no one wanted to touch the subject with a 10-foot pole.
 I was interested in the issue that a boxer, who dishes out violence, could also be thoughtful and do something and people would listen to someone like me.
 I thought I could have the most impact by speaking out on the issue."